Increase Creativity With Mind Mapping

 I’m not a smart man.

 In fact, I’m a little dim, like a fluorescent bulb that’s about to die.
-Sometimes I forget how to tie my shoe.
+Sometimes I have a bright flicker, other times I forget how to tie my shoe.

 Yet, to do the things I like to do, I need all the brains I can get.
 For this reason, I keep two kinds of journals, make a lot of lists, take a lot of notes, and use all the mind tricks I can.
 Minds maps are one of my favorites.
 Used in conjunction with my knockoff moleskine and daily journal, it’s like having an extra brain.